ProtenusInc/spring-code-challenge/README.md

 ## Problem
 For this challenge, you are tasked with augmenting a boilerplate Spring Boot application.
-The application uses an embedded MongoDB.
+The application uses an embedded H2 RDBMS.
 No front-end work is required.
 The tasks are as follows:

 #### 1. Create a Domain Entity
 Create a simple POJO that will be serialized to the DB.
 We want to store a *Patient* which should have the following